Entwickler-Club/dpodreact/dev/devnotes.md

                         - (has an internal array of showcaseReports)
                     - showcaseReportObject if of type IShowcaseReport (interface)
                     - showcaseReportObjects is of type IShowcaseReport[] (interface)
+				- infuse prefix
+					- to fill the itemType with data, e.g. infuseWithObjectArray
 		- paths
 			- absolutePath
 			- relativePath